The Master of Science Degree

 A student whose background may require supplementary preparation in some specific area, or who has been out of school for a considerable period, will have to carry a heavier than normal course load or extend the program beyond two years.

-For more information, please contact the Office of Graduate Student Services, The Fu Foundation School of Engineering and Applied Science, 524 S. W. Mudd, Mail Code 4708, 500 West 120th Street, New York, NY 10027; you should also contact the Combined Plan liaison at your school for program information.
-You may, in addition, e-mail questions to firstname.lastname@example.org.
+For more information, please contact the Office of Graduate Student Affairs, The Fu Foundation School of Engineering and Applied Science at: firstname.lastname@example.org, you should also contact the Combined Plan liaison at your school for program information.

 Special Studies with the Harriman Institute